WhenMoon-afk/eleanor-chen-effect/report/eleanor-chen-effect-report.md

 This analysis has several limitations:

-1. **Sample size**: Though expanded to eight stories, this remains a relatively small dataset
+1. **Sample size**: Though expanded to ten genuine stories, this remains a relatively small dataset
 2. **Single model**: The phenomenon was observed only in Claude 3.7 Sonnet with extended thinking
 3. **Single prompt**: Only one creative prompt was tested extensively
 4. **Limited comparison**: Limited comparison with other models and prompt variations
-5. **Simulated examples**: Three of the examples were created as simulations rather than true independent instances
+5. **Selection bias**: There may be unintentional selection bias in which examples were collected and analyzed

 ## 9. Future Research Directions